JasherIO/jasher.io/src/data/blog/2018-07-18-this-week-in-rocket-league-07-11-18-07-17-18.md

 The official Rocket League [birthday party](http://www.rocketleague.com/news/rocket-league-third-birthday-party/) takes place tomorrow, July 19th, at Petco Park in San Diego.
 Then, the in-game Anniversary Event ends July 23rd.
 Make sure you have earned enough balloons to unlock the cosmetics while they are available.

-The next feature update follows the Anniversary festivities and releases in July or August.
+The next [feature update](https://www.rocketleague.com/news/rocket-league-roadmap-summer-2018/) follows the Anniversary festivities and releases in July or August.
+It includes cross-platform friends and parties, [Progression 2.0](https://www.rocketleague.com/news/incoming-changes-to-xp-and-level-progression/), [Rocket Pass](https://www.rocketleague.com/news/rocket-pass-a-closer-look/),

 ---